-13 Tips About Retropie That Will Impress Your Friends
+13 Retropie Tips That Will Impress Your Friends

-But for now, let’s get started with the first Retropie tips of this list.
+But for now, let’s start with the first Retropie tips on the list.

 1 – Change the Retropie theme

-The first thing you can do is to change the default theme and use the one you prefer.
+The first thing you can do is change the default theme and use one that you prefer instead.

 To do this: